-Today we are sharing our DIY instructions to make the Magnolia Leaf Paper Garland that was featured on our Thanksgiving table for Rue Magazine (SEE THE RUE FEATURE HERE) and Cricut.
+Today I am sharing the DIY instructions to make the faux Magnolia Leaf Garland that was featured on our Thanksgiving table for Rue Magazine (SEE THE RUE FEATURE HERE) and Cricut.
 (SEE THE FULL BLOG POST HERE).
-The garland was one of our favorite projects we made for the table, and generated a lot of comments and emails!
+The garland was one of my favorite projects I made for the table, and generated a lot of comments and emails!
 And it was easy to make using our Cricut Maker and a variety of papers, including Cricut cardstock.

--Cardstock (we used a variety of Cricut cardstock for this project, including pearlized) BUY CARDSTOCK HERE
+–Cardstock (we used a variety of Cricut cardstock for this project, including pearl paper)

 –Hot glue gun